Christ Church, Sparkbrook

-Christ Church, Sparkbrook is a church in the Anglican Diocese of Birmingham.
+Christ Church, Sparkbrook was a church in the Anglican Diocese of Birmingham.

 History

 The original Christ Church building was opened in 1867.
 The spire was removed in 1918 and the tower taken down after damage by a blast in the Second World War.
 It was badly damaged in the 2005 Birmingham tornado and was subsequently demolished, despite a campaign by the Victorian Society to save it.
-A useful replacement building was dedicated in 2013, and a small but vibrant Christian community continues to meet there, serving the people of Sparkbrook.
+A useful replacement building was dedicated in 2013, and a small Christian community continues to meet there, serving the people of Sparkbrook.